 There is no service contract entered into between the Company and Professor King.
 Professor King received an appointment letter from the Company for his appointment as an Independent Non-Executive Director of the Company for a period not exceeding three years, subject to retirement by rotation and re-election at annual general meetings of the Company in accordance with the articles of association of the Company.
-For the financial year ended 30 June 2016, Professor King is entitled to receive a director's fee of HK\$192,000 for being a director of the Company and a member of each of the Audit Committee, Remuneration Committee and Nomination Committee of the Board.
+For the financial year ended 30 June 2017, Professor King is entitled to receive a director's fee of HK\$192,000 for being a director of the Company and a member of each of the Audit Committee, Remuneration Committee and Nomination Committee of the Board.
 His director's fee is fixed by the Board while his annual salary, if any, is determined by the Board from time to time with reference to his contribution in terms of time, effort and his expertise and is reviewed on an annual basis, and the sum of discretionary bonus, if any, is determined by the Board at its absolute discretion having regard to the operating results of the Company, its subsidiaries and its associated companies from time to time and the performance of the Director.

-Wong Kai-man (Age: 66)
+Wong Kai-man (Age: 67)

 Mr. Wong has been an Independent Non-Executive Director of the Company since 16 January 2007.
 He is also the Chairman of the Audit Committee and a member of each of the Remuneration Committee and Nomination Committee of the Board.
-Mr. Wong obtained his Bachelor of Science in Physics from The University of Hong Kong and Master of Business Administration from The Chinese University of Hong Kong.
+Mr. Wong obtained his Bachelor of Science from The University of Hong Kong and Master of Business Administration from The Chinese University of Hong Kong.
 He is a fellow of the Association of Chartered Certified Accountants, United Kingdom and a fellow of the Hong Kong Institute of Certified Public Accountants.
 Mr. Wong is an accountant with 32 years of experience in audit, initial public offering and computer audit.

-Mr. Wong is a member of the Financial Reporting Council (FRC) and an independent non-executive director of Armada Holdings Limited (formerly known as SCMP Group Limited) and VTech Holdings Limited.
+Mr. Wong is a member of the Financial Reporting Council (FRC) and an independent non-executive director of VTech Holdings Limited.
 He serves in a number of government committees and the boards of certain non-governmental organisations.
-Mr. Wong was a non-executive director of Securities and Futures Commission (May 2009 - May 2015) and an independent non-executive director of China Construction Bank Corporation (November 2007 - December 2013) and Shangri-La Asia Limited (July 2006 - May 2015).
-He is currently a director of Victor and William Fung Foundation Limited, Fung (1906) Foundation Limited (until May 2016) and an honorary associate professor of the School of Business of The University of Hong Kong.
+Mr. Wong was a non-executive director of Securities and Futures Commission (May 2009 - May 2015) and an independent non-executive director of China Construction Bank Corporation (November 2007 - December 2013), Shangri-La Asia Limited (July 2006 - May 2015) and Great Wall Pan Asia Holdings Limited (formerly known as Armada Holdings Limited and SCMP Group Limited) (April 2007 - November 2016).
+He was a director of Fung (1906) Foundation Limited (until May 2016) and is currently a director of Victor and William Fung Foundation Limited and an honorary associate professor of the School of Business of The University of Hong Kong.
 He was a member of the Growth Enterprise Market Listing Committee of The Stock Exchange of Hong Kong Limited from 1999 to 2003.
 Mr. Wong was an audit partner of PricewaterhouseCoopers, Hong Kong before his retirement on 30 June 2005.

-Mr. Wong was appointed as a Justice of the Peace in 2002, awarded Bronze Bauhinia Star in 2007 by the Government of Hong Kong and awarded an honorary fellow of Lingnan University, Hong Kong in 2007 and an honorary fellow of City University of Hong Kong in 2013.
+Mr. Wong was appointed as a Justice of the Peace in 2002 and was awarded Bronze Bauhinia Star in 2007 by the Government of Hong Kong.
+He was conferred honorary fellowships of Lingnan University, Hong Kong in 2007, City University of Hong Kong in 2013 and The University of Hong Kong in 2016 respectively.